Thrustgamers/Healthcare/README.md

     | DB_PORT        | string | The database port                                    |
     | DB_DRIVER      | string | The database provider (Postgres, mysql, sqlServer)   |

-3.  run the install command on your package manager in the _web folder_
+3. Run the install command on your package manager in the _web folder_
-4.  run the `go mod download` in the _server folder_
+4. Run the `go mod download` in the _server folder_
-5.  the server can be started using `air` and the frontend can be started using the dev command using your package manager
+5. The server can be started using `air` and the frontend can be started using the dev command using your package manager